rupinderkaur30-gif/Movie-App/README.md

 # Movie-App
 # Let's build Movie App
-###### For this project, I created a Movie app with that user can give review about it and also can add their favourite movies in their movie favorite list.
+###### For this project,  a JavaScript application with a Rails API, I created a Movie app with that user can give review about it and also can add their favourite movies in their movie favorite list.

 Our final models will be: